gessulat/txt_mining/README.md

 For Clustering both measures are combined to a single distance measure using Fisher's inverse Xi^2 method.
 We cluster using [K-Medoids](http://en.wikipedia.org/wiki/K-medoids) setting the initial centroids with [h-index](http://en.wikipedia.org/wiki/H-index)-based [h-Cores](http://link.springer.com/article/10.1007%2Fs11192-012-0639-3).

 Input ist a xml document containing abstracts and references of the papers.
 We use a corpus from  [CiteSeerX](http://citeseerx.ist.psu.edu/index).The given corpus is big with ~ 500k documents after preprocessing.
 Therefore, we need to sample documents from it to meet time and main memory constraints.
-We need to reduce it to ~ 4% of the actual size.
+We need to reduce it to ~ 4% of the actual size: __21000 documents__

 Workflow Overview
 -----------------